Cray-HPE/docs-csm/operations/conman/Troubleshooting_Guide.md

     cray-console-node-0
     ```

-    If this is the case, proceed to [Investigate specific node connection](Troubleshoot_ConMan_Failing_to_Connect_to_a_Console.md).
+    If this is the case, proceed to [Troubleshoot ConMan Failing to Connect to a Console](Troubleshoot_ConMan_Failing_to_Connect_to_a_Console.md).

-    If the node is not assigned to a `cray-console-node` pod, you will see a result with an
+    If the node is not assigned to a `cray-console-node` pod, then the result will have an invalid pod name.
+For example:
-    invalid pod name like:

     ```text
     cray-console-node-